 Both agency employees and outside users reported the importance of proper guidance and training.
-For agency employees, providing clear instructions for how to use e-filing programs and other online processes reduce the time they must devote to responding to user queries.
+For agency employees, providing clear instructions for how to use e-filing programs and other online processes reduces the time they must devote to responding to user queries.

-Users, particularly representative firms, not unlike agencies, have long-established business processes trained into their employees, for how to practice before a particular agency.
+Users, particularly representative firms, much like agencies, have long-established business processes for how their employees practice before a particular agency.
+These processes are disrupted whenever an agency changes its technical requirements.
 Those users reported that clear instructions and training outreach efforts helped alleviate some of the burden of developing new internal business processes.

-It may also be advisable to develop online processes so that as additional functionality is added, the system evolves, as opposed to discarding an old system and restarting with a new.
+It may also be advisable to develop online processes so that as additional functionality is added, the system evolves, as opposed to discarding an old system and restarting with a new one.
 Designing a system from the outset with expansion in mind would also provide a side benefit of reducing program proliferation - many of the agencies studied had multiple legacy systems working together, but not always seamlessly.
 Learning multiple systems also creates a burden for users.
 That said, because of the acclimation time for outside firms to learn new business processes, it may be beneficial to maintain a long "tail" prior to sunsetting an old system or process.

 Agencies designing systems for parties, particularly parties that may appear pro se, should ensure that all instructions and training materials are clearly labeled, presented in plain language, and easily accessible from the part of the portal, form, or e-filing system that the party is trying to use.
-Agencies have tried multiple techniques for providing instructions, including downloadable, printable instruction manuals, FAQs, training videos, or instructions embedded in the process of a structured digital form.
-None provided any opinion on which methods might be particularly
+Represented multiple techniques for providing instructions, including downloadable, printable instruction manuals, FAQs, training videos, or instructions embedded in the process of a structured digital form.
+None provided any opinion on which methods might be particularly successful, or particularly appropriate for any given system.
+As a result, this report can only conclude that further engagement with users and potential users, as well as agency employees tasked with providing support for online processes, to obtain feedback on the success of instructional materials is appropriate.